hashicorp/terraform/website/docs/registry/providers/docs.html.md

 ## Navigation Hierarchy

-Provider docs will be organized by categories, which are derived from expected subdirectory names.
-At a minimum, a provider must contain an Overview (`docs/index.md`, and at least one resource or data source.
+Provider docs are organized by category: resources, data sources, and guides.
+At a minimum, a provider must contain an Overview (`docs/index.md`) and at least one resource or data source.

 ### Typical Structure